MK0107/BlueOcean/README.md

 ## Installation

-  Use the package manager 'npm' to install dependencies and run scripts to start server and bundle.
+  Use the package manager 'npm' to install dependencies and run scripts to start server and webpack.

 ```bash
 npm install